sackh/here-map-widget-for-jupyter/docs/source/api_reference/object/overlay.rst

 Overlay Object
 ==============

-``Overlay`` is an ``here-map-widget-for-juptyer`` class that allows you to visual a rectangular area on a Map in the form of a bitmap.
+``Overlay`` is an ``here-map-widget-for-jupyter`` class that allows you to visual a rectangular area on a Map in the form of a bitmap.

 Example
 -------